keatonconrad/BuyBot/docs/plugins.md

-# Plugin guide for ps5bot
+# Plugin guide for BuyBot

-Plugins allow you to add features to ps5bot, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by ps5bot.
+Plugins allow you to add features to BuyBot, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by BuyBot.

-Creating a ps5bot plugin is easy.
+Creating a BuyBot plugin is easy.
 Just create a repo with two folders:

 ```
 commands/